-If equipped, do not use riding step when vehicle speed is more than 10 MPH or to travel more than 2 tenths (0.2) of a mile.
+Do not use riding step when vehicle speed is more than 10 MPH or to travel more than 2 tenths (0.2) of a mile.
 Do not use riding step when vehicle operates in reverse.
 Always face vehicle when using riding step.